-Concomitant administration of NOXAFIL with cyclosporine or tacrolimus increases the whole blood trough concentrations of these calcineurin-inhibitors [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].
-Nephrotoxicity and leukoencephalopathy (including isolated deaths) have been reported in clinical efficacy studies in patients with elevated cyclosporine concentrations.
+Concomitant administration of Noxafil with cyclosporine or tacrolimus increases the whole blood trough concentrations of these calcineurin-inhibitors [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].
+Nephrotoxicity and leukoencephalopathy (including deaths) have been reported in clinical efficacy studies in patients with elevated cyclosporine or tacrolimus concentrations.
 Frequent monitoring of tacrolimus or cyclosporine whole blood trough concentrations should be performed during and at discontinuation of posaconazole treatment and the tacrolimus or cyclosporine dose adjusted accordingly.

 Posaconazole should be administered with caution to patients with potentially proarrhythmic conditions.
 Do not administer with drugs that are known to prolong the QTc interval and are metabolized through CYP3A4 [see CONTRAINDICATIONS and DRUG INTERACTIONS].
 Rigorous attempts to correct potassium, magnesium, and calcium should be made before starting posaconazole.

 Hepatic reactions (e.g., mild to moderate elevations in alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase, total bilirubin, and/or clinical hepatitis) have been reported in clinical trials.
-The elevations in liver function tests were generally reversible on discontinuation of therapy, and in some instances these tests normalized without drug interruption and rarely required drug discontinuation.
-Isolated cases of more severe hepatic reactions including cholestasis or hepatic failure including deaths have been reported in patients with serious underlying medical conditions (e.g., hematologic malignancy) during treatment with posaconazole.
-These severe hepatic reactions were seen primarily in subjects receiving the 800 mg daily (400 mg BID or 200 mg QID) in clinical trials.
+The elevations in liver function tests were generally reversible on discontinuation of therapy, and in some instances these tests normalized without drug interruption.
+Cases of more severe hepatic reactions including cholestasis or hepatic failure including deaths have been reported in patients with serious underlying medical conditions (e.g., hematologic malignancy) during treatment with posaconazole.
+These severe hepatic reactions were seen primarily in subjects receiving the posaconazole oral suspension 800 mg daily (400 mg BID or 200 mg QID) in clinical trials.